Sonukr/react-gitbook/lectures/02-further-react-info/09-Component-Lifecycle.md

 # React Component Lifecycle

+Okay - you've aced it so far.
+Let's get technical!

 React class components provide several lifecycle methods that you can use to control your application based on the state of the UI.

+These methods happen automatically - but you can call them to modify them.

 These methods are called at specific points in the rendering process.
-You can use these methods to perform actions based on what's happening on the DOM. `componentDidMount`, for example, is called immediately *after* a component is rendered to the DOM. `componentWillUnmount` is called immediately *before* a component is removed from the DOM.
+You can use these methods to perform actions based on what's happening on the DOM.

+* `componentDidMount`, for example, is called immediately *after* a component is rendered to the DOM.
+* `componentWillUnmount` is called immediately *before* a component is removed from the DOM.

 Some common uses of lifecycle methods are making asynchronous requests, binding event listeners, and optimizing for performance.